FamilyMart

 FamilyMart Company, Ltd. (株式会社ファミリーマート, Kabushikigaisha Famirīmāto) is a Japanese convenience store franchise chain, and a subsidiary of Itochu, a Japanese trading company.
 It is Japan's second largest convenience store chain, behind Seven-Eleven Japan.
-There are now 24,574 stores worldwide in Malaysia, Taiwan, China, Philippines, Vietnam, Indonesia, and Japan.
+FamilyMart currently has 24,574 franchise stores worldwide in Japan, Malaysia, Taiwan, China, Philippines, Vietnam, and Indonesia.
 Its headquarters is on the 17th floor of the Sunshine 60 building in Ikebukuro, Toshima, Tokyo.
 There were some stores in Japan with the name Circle K Sunkus under the operation of FamilyMart.
-FamilyMart currently has franchise stores in Malaysia, Philippines, Thailand, Indonesia, Taiwan, China, and Vietnam.

 FamilyMart stores sell typical Japanese convenience store goods, including basic grocery items, magazines, manga, soft drinks, alcoholic drinks like sake, nikuman (steamed pork buns), fried chicken, onigiri/omusubi (rice balls), and bento.
 FamilyMart is known for its distinctive doorbell melody, which plays upon entering the store.
 The doorbells are exclusively made by Panasonic.
 The melody is referred to as Melody Chime No. 1 – Daiseikyou, and was originally developed for Panasonic by Yasuhi Inada in 1978.